Registering as a New Patient

-Whilst every patient is registered with the Keats group practice, the practice is required by the government under the terms of the latest GP contract to allocate all patients a named accountable GP.
+Whilst every patient is registered with Adelaide Medical Centre, the practice is required by the government under the terms of the latest GP contract to allocate all patients a named accountable GP.

 Patients will be informed of their named accountable GP at the time their registration is complete at the practice or within their first appointment with the practice.
 If you wish to be told the name of your accountable GP, please request when submitting your next online consultation or ask a member of our Patient Services Team when you are next in the practice.

 Please note: There is no need to telephone the practice for this information.
 Having a named GP does not prevent you from seeing any other doctor in the practice.